Arjun-143-kamath/Telemetrix/README.md

 - **Dynamic Track Maps**: View official track layouts perfectly scaled and styled for the upcoming Grand Prix.
 - **Circuit Records**: Automatically calculated historical records for each circuit, including Fastest Lap, Most Wins, and Most Poles by legendary drivers.
 - **Live Conditions & Tyres**: Real-time track temperature and rain risk pulled straight from the sessions, alongside the designated tyre compounds for the weekend.
-- **Smart Data Scraping & Aggregation**: Combines data from multiple APIs (OpenF1, Jolpica) and web scrapers to provide a comprehensive, 100% data-driven experience with zero hardcoded values.
+- **Smart Data Scraping & Aggregation**: Combines data from multiple APIs (OpenF1, Jolpica) and custom web scrapers (for tyre compounds, driver numbers, and Driver of the Day) to provide a comprehensive, 100% data-driven experience with zero hardcoded values.
 - **Blazing Fast Caching**: Features a robust in-memory caching layer (`node-cache`) on the backend to prevent rate-limiting and ensure lightning-fast page loads.

 ## 🛠️ Tech Stack